sniffspot-stan/grafana-agent-buildpack/README.md

 This is a buildpack for
 [Grafana Agent](https://github.com/grafana/agent) deployments.

 The official agent buildpack is over 3 years old.
-This is to update the buildpack to use the latest version, so it is possible to run the agent in flow mode (by adding config variable AGENT_MODE=flow)
+This is to update the buildpack to use the latest version,  and run the agent in flow mode (by adding config variable AGENT_MODE=flow)

 ## Usage

 ### Config
 Your config file should be placed into the root as `grafana-agent.cfg`.
 Note that it is not `.river` or `.yml` as this buildpack should support both flows.
-If syntax highlighting is needed, make `grafana-agent.cfg` a symblink to the specific file with extension desired.
+If syntax highlighting is needed, make `grafana-agent.cfg` a symblink to the specific file with extension desired (Although currently it can only be run in flow mode)

 The buildpack will substitute any environment variables.
 Example: